Skip to main content

 Our Health on Demand research asked employees which mental health benefits were most important to them.
 When we compare this data to the services insurers are either currently offering or planning to offer, we found worrying gaps:

-• Forty-four percent of employees want targeted services for children, teenagers and parents to support youth mental health, socialization, and learning issues, which 65% of insurers don’t currently offer these.
+• Forty-four percent of employees want targeted services for children, teenagers and parents to support youth mental health, socialisation, and learning issues, which 65% of insurers don’t currently offer these.
 Only 35% are planning to include these benefits in the future.

 • Forty-two percent of the workforce say they want access to alternative mental health therapies, such as culturally relevant treatments or animal therapy.
 However, only 17% of insurers currently offer these, and 41% have no plans to do so.

-• Forty-six percent of employees want training to recognize and address mental health challenges in themselves and others, but only 36% of employee health and benefits plans offer this.
+• Forty-six percent of employees want training to recognise and address mental health challenges in themselves and others, but only 36% of employee health and benefits plans offer this.
 Of the 64% that do not, only 33% are considering introducing these services.

 • Thirty-one percent of employees want virtual counselling (such as video and chat) with therapists for anxiety, sadness and relationship issues, but only 48% of insurers currently cover any virtual counselling.